Buddhism in modern society

 Extracted from The Path To Happiness by Venerable Thubten Chodron

 We are extraordinarily fortunate to have the circumstances for Dharma practice that are presently available to us.
 In both 1993 and 1994, I went to Mainland China on a pilgrimage and visited many temples there.
 Seeing the situation of Buddhism there made me appreciate the fortune we have here.

-However, we often take our freedom, material prosperity, spiritual masters and the Buddha’s teachings for granted and are blind to the wonderful opportunity that we have to practice.
+However, we often take our freedom, material prosperity, spiritual masters and the Buddha’s teachings for granted and do not see the wonderful opportunity that we have to practice.
 For example, we take for granted our ability to gather together to learn the Dharma.
 But this is not the case in many places.
 For example, when I was on a pilgrimage at Jiu Hua Shan, Kshitigarbha’s Holy Mountain, the abbess of a nunnery asked me to give a talk to the pilgrims there.
-But my friends from Shanghai who were traveling with me said, "No, you can’t do that.
-The police will come and all of us will get in trouble."
+But my friends from Shanghai who were traveling with me said, “No, you can’t do that.
+The police will come and all of us will get in trouble.”
 We had to be careful about even an innocent activity like teaching the Dharma.
 Only when the abbess said that she was a friend of the police did my friends say it was safe for me to teach.

 Appreciating our advantageous circumstances